mkmk88/ci40-weather-station/README.md

   *  [Temperature sensor](https://github.com/CreatorKit/temperature-sensor)
 * a mobile application to present Weather measurements.

-## Ci40 application specific dependencies
+## Ci40 Application Specific Dependencies
 This application uses the [Awa LightweightM2M](https://github.com/FlowM2M/AwaLWM2M) implementation of the OMA Lightweight M2M protocol to provide a secure and standards compliant device management solution without the need for an intimate knowledge of M2M protocols.
 Additionnaly MikroE Clicks support is done through [LetMeCreate library](https://github.com/CreatorDev/LetMeCreate).

-## Integration with openWrt
+## Integration With OpenWrt
 It's assumed that you have build envriroment for ci40 openWrt described [here](https://github.com/CreatorKit/build) and this is located in folder `work`.
 So structure inside will be:

     work/